henriqueholtz/Aws-Struggle/Produtcs/Compute/EC2.md

 ## Pricing

-- On-demand -> Spot = 90% of discount
+- Spot is up to 90% cheaper than On-demand
-- Reserved -> On-demand = 72% of discount
+- On-demand is up to 72% cheaper than Reserved Instances
-- Dedicated -> On-demand = 75% of discount
+- On-demand is up to 75% cheaper than Dedicated Instances